oguru/DnD-AI/Items etc/Celestial Deities.md

 - Hair moves as if underwater, composed of magical energy

 **Divine Enhancement: Weave Mastery**

-- Once per long rest, you can cast any spell you know without expending a spell slot
-- If you're not a spellcaster, you can instead cast any spell of 6th level or lower that you've seen cast before
+Once per long rest, you can cast any spell of 8th level or lower that you've seen cast before (without expending a spell slot for spellcasters)

-- The spell uses your primary ability modifier for any saving throws or attack rolls
+For non-spellcasters: Your spell save DC = 8 + proficiency bonus + your primary modifier

+For non-spellcasters: Spell attack bonus = proficiency bonus + your primary modifier

+Spellcasters use their normal spellcasting ability modifier and save DC

 **What Mystra Values:**
 - Responsible use of power